Get me Steven Spielberg

 - David Tennant and Callum Blue haven't filled in for each other, but totally could.

-- Josh Lucas bears a striking resemblance to Matthew McConaughey (and is arguably a better actor, though not as well-known).
+- Josh Lucas bears a striking resemblance to Matthew McConaughey (and is arguably a better actor, though not as well-known.
+This perception might change considering the latter won an oscar).

 - Micah Solusod is often considered to be Funimation's equivalent to Johnny Yong Bosch.
 This was mainly because his role as the titular character of Soul Eater was misattributed to Johnny.
 To hamer this comparison out, Micah's recent role as Liszt in Ookami-san sounds exactly like Johnny's role as Itsuki.
 And made funnier when it's been announced that he will be replacing Johnny in the role of Kazuki Makabe in the Fafner film adaptation and Claus Valca in the Last Exile sequel.